-First Time Freshmen - Age Less Than 21
+First Time Freshmen - Age Less Than 25

-Admissibility is based on high school curriculum, high school GPA, high school class rank, ACT scores, and the need, if any, for developmental course work.
+Admissibility is based on high school curriculum (must meet Louisiana Board of Regents Core Requirements in effect at the time of graduation), high school GPA, ACT scores, and the need, if any, for developmental course work.
 Specifically, students needing more than one developmental (remedial) course at the time of enrollment at LSUS will not be eligible for immediate admission.

-Admission from Louisiana Secondary Schools: To be admitted, a first time freshman who is less than 21 years of age and who has graduated from a Louisiana high school must meet the following:
+Admission from Louisiana Secondary Schools: To be admitted, a first time freshman who is less than 25 years of age and who has graduated from a Louisiana high school must meet the following:

-1. Completion of the Regents' high school core curriculum (currently TOPS core curriculum) of 17.5 course units:

-- English I, II, III, IV - Mathematics: 3 units to include Algebra I (one unit) or Applied Algebra 1A and 1B (two units);

-Algebra II; Geometry, Trigonometry, Calculus, or an approved math substitute

-- Sciences: 3 units to include Biology; Chemistry; Earth Science, Environmental Science, Physical Science, Biology II, Chemistry II, Physics I, Physics II, or Physics for Technology (one Unit) - Social Sciences: 3 units to include Civics (one unit) or Civics and Free Enterprise (one unit combined); American History; World History, Western Civilization, or World Geography - Humanities: 3 units to include 2 units in the same foreign language and one unit in fine arts survey - Computer Science: /2 unit in Computer Science, or Computer Literacy, or Business Computer Applications - Advanced Math or Advanced Science: One unit of advanced math or advanced science from among the following courses: Geometry, Calculus, Pre-Calculus, Algebra III, Probability and Statistics, Discrete Mathematics, Applied Mathematics III, Advanced Mathematics I, Advanced Mathematics II, Integrated Mathematics III, Biology II, Chemistry II, Physics, or Physics II. - 2.
-And one of the following: - High school GPA of 2.0 or greater OR - High school graduation rank top 50% of class OR - ACT composite score of 20 or greater or equivalent SAT score.

-3. And need no more than one developmental course by having one of the following:

-- An ACT English score of 18 or greater or equivalent SAT or COMPASS score.
-OR - An ACT Mathematics score of 19 or greater or equivalent SAT or COMPASS score.
+- 1. Completion of the Regents' high school core curriculum) of 19 course units: - English I, II, III, IV - Mathematics: 4 units to include Algebra I (one unit) or Applied Algebra; Algebra II; Geometry or Applied Geometry, Trigonometry, Precalculas or Calculus, Statistics or approved Math - Sciences: 4 units to include Biology; Chemistry; Earth Science, Environmental Science, Physical Science, Biology II, Chemistry II, Physics I, Physics II, or Physics for Technology - Social Sciences: 4 units to include Civics (one unit) or Civics and Free Enterprise (one unit combined); American History; World History, African-American Studies, Western Civilization, or World Geography, European History, Psychology or Sociology: - Humanities: 3 units to include 2 units in the same foreign language and one unit in art. - 2.
+And minimum overall High School GPA of 2.0 - 3.
+And one of the following: - High school CORE GPA of 2.0 or greater OR - ACT composite score of 20 or greater or equivalent SAT score (950 SAT CR&M). - 4.
+And need no more than one developmental course by having one of the following: - An ACT English score of 18 or greater or equivalent SAT (450 CR) or COMPASS (68 on writing test) score.
+OR - An ACT Mathematics score of 19 or greater or equivalent SAT (460 M) or COMPASS (40 on Algebra section) score.

-Admission from Out-of-State High Schools or Home-School Programs: Freshmen students who are less than 21 years of age and who have graduated from out-of-state high schools or were home-schooled must meet one of the following minimum admissions criteria: • The criteria for students who graduated from Louisiana secondary schools which are presented in 1, 2, and 3 above;
+Admission from Out-of-State High Schools or Home-School Programs: Freshmen students who are less than 25 years of age and who have graduated from out-of-state high schools or were home-schooled must meet one of the following minimum admissions criteria:

+The criteria for students who graduated from Louisiana secondary schools which are presented in 1, 2, 3, and 4 above: